 5. Click Execute! to run the script and verify the results.

 The first set of results will show you what WordFly is sending to your database.
 The second set of results will show you the update in your database.
-You can even have your Tessitura client open to the specific customer record you are testing where you can verify there as well that the preference updated successful.
+You can even have your Tessitura client open to the specific constituent record you are testing where you can verify there as well that the preference updated successfully.

 6. Test all your preferences for both opt-in (@preference_ind = 1) and opt-out (@preference_ind = 0) to ensure everything is updating as you expect it to.

 Test preference updates from WordFly

 After finishing all your preference setup tasks, it’s time to test preference updates from WordFly to Tessitura.
 Create a campaign in WordFly.
 In your email footer, add a link to your Preferences page.
 Send the test campaign to some internal testers and ask them to click the preferences link to update preferences.
 Verify preference updates in Tessitura within 1-2 hours.